brandontruggles/prIDE/README.md

 ## Running prIDE

-The easiest way to run prIDE is to navigate to the root `prIDE/` directory and type the command `npm run start`.
+The easiest way to run prIDE is to navigate to the root `prIDE/` directory and type the command `npm start`.
 This will automatically launch the Express server for the front-end, as well as the websocket server for the back-end.

 Each server can also be run independently, although this isn't recommended since there isn't much reason to do so.
 To run the front-end Express server independently, you can navigate to the `prIDE/Front-End` directory and type the command `node front-server.js`.
 To run the back-end websocket server independently, you can navigate to the `prIDE/Back-End` directory and type the command `node back-server.js`.